Disappearance of Philip Cairns

-Philip Cairns (born 1 September 1973) disappeared on the afternoon of 23 October 1986 while walking back to school in south Dublin, Ireland.
-The 13-year-old schoolboy left his home in Ballyroan to return to school, but has not been seen since.
-A large-scale investigation was carried out but no trace of the boy has ever been found.
-His disappearance is now treated as a high-profile child murder case, the only similar incident in Ireland being the murder of Robert Holohan in January 2005.
-It is one of the most high-profile disappearances in recent Irish history.
+Philip Cairns (born 1 September 1973) is an Irish child who disappeared while walking back to school in South Dublin from his home in Ballyroan on 23 October 1986.
+A large-scale investigation was carried out, but no trace of Cairns has ever been found.
+His disappearance is now treated as a high-profile child murder case.
+It remains one of the most high-profile disappearances in recent Irish history.

-Philip's family have issued numerous appeals for information.
+Cairns' family have issued numerous appeals for information.
 A reconstruction took place in 2007 and was later televised on RTÉ One, while a reward of €10,000 has also been offered.
-The book, When Heaven Waits, published in 2007, featured an interview with Philip's mother.
-Nobody has ever been arrested.
+The book When Heaven Waits, published in 2007, featured an interview with Cairns' mother.
+No suspect has been arrested in the case.
 The case remains open.

 Disappearance

 Philip Cairns disappeared while returning to school in Rathfarnham.
 He had departed Coláiste Éanna secondary school at 12:45 to go home for lunch.
 He left his home at 13:30 to return to Coláiste Éanna.
 There have been no confirmed sightings of the boy since.
 His family believe he was abducted by someone who knew him personally.

 Speculation at his school the day after his disappearance had Philip being kidnapped by a "bad man" who had offered him sweets then lured him into a van.